albinpc/self-driving-car-simulation/README.md

 - Webots is a modern open-source 3D robotics simulator supporting ROS 2.
 - Offers easy robot model customization, environment editing, and strong ROS 2 integration.
-- Used in both academic and industrial R&D, making it ideal for training toward **jobs at BMW, Mercedes, Bosch, or drone/robotics companies**.
+- Used in both academic and industrial R&D, making it ideal for training toward **drone/robotics/automobile**.

 ---